fpslater/i-love-bimmers/README.md

-To run the programs open
+To run the programs open the "index.html" file.